ZMYaro/paintz/test_plan.md

 	z.
 Cancel selection with toolbar button
 	α.
 Cancel selection with Esc key
 	β.
 Crop to selection with toolbar button
+	γ.
+Zoom in/out with an active selection
+	δ.
+Duplicate a selection while zoomed in
+	ε.
+Paste a selection while zoomed in

 16. Freeform selection tool
 	a.
 Select tool with toolbar button